0baydullah/CheatSheet/README.md

 # CheatSheet
-Trying to make a CheatSheet for cp
+Trying to make a CheatSheet to little bit easier my life.